 Several factors have converged to make this a tough season for trucking.
 As the JOC reported this week, rates are still high, and capacity remains constrained: “US domestic trucking spot market rates ended at the second-highest February level in 20 years with shippers seeing little to no pricing relief and continuing the battle to find available capacity on the market.”

 Contributing factors include volume, the ELD mandate, and driver shortages.
-Import volume is up and ports are congested -- and, at the same time, capacity has been removed from the market due to the ELD mandate).
+Import volume is up and ports are congested -- and, at the same time, capacity has been removed from the market due to the ELD mandate (which is also contributing to longer transit times).
 On top of that, there’s a significant driver shortage, and trucking companies are struggling with retention.
 New capacity is being added, but not quickly enough.
 Winter weather throws another wrench into the situation.

 The US East Coast was hit with another nor’easter this week, and Chicago (which is already very congested) was also hit with some winter weather.
 If your freight is routing through either region, expect delays.